Have you ever stopped to think about the history of foster care?

 Adoption agencies and social services didn’t legitimately exist at the time.
 This led to untrained women offering their services to unmarried mothers, who would hand over their baby with between £5 – £15 (a substantial sum of money then) in the hope the child could be re-homed, which most were.

 By the end of the 19th century, some poor law authorities and voluntary organisations were referring to fostering as ‘boarding out’ and using it as an official alternative to placing neglected children in a workhouse or orphanage.

-The first world war led to an increase in organised adoption through legitimate adoption societies and child rescue organisations, and pressure grew for adoption to be given legal status.
+The First World War led to an increase in organised adoption through legitimate adoption societies and child rescue organisations, and pressure grew for adoption to be given legal status.

-Fostering currently takes several forms and its use has grown significantly as the use of children’s homes has reduced.
+Fostering today takes several forms and its use has grown significantly as the use of children’s homes has reduced.

-On 31 March 2019 there were 78,150 looked after children in England, up 4% on the previous year.
+On 31 March 2022 there were 82,170 looked after children in England, up 2% on the previous year.

-56,270 (72%) children were in foster placements – an increase from 55,200 in 2018.
-The number of children placed in secure units, children’s homes, hostels, and ‘placed with parents’, also increased.
+57,540 (70%) of children were in foster care – an increase from 57,010 in 2021.
+The number of children living in secure units, children’s homes, or semi-independent living also increased.